Article 1 – General

 - Managing payroll, health benefits, insurance claims or insurance investigations.

-- Other purposes deemed necessary by the CCA’s Privacy Officer while in compliance with the Act.
+- Other purposes deemed necessary by Curling Canada’s Privacy Officer while in compliance with the Act.

-*Financial information, for example credit card numbers, will not be maintained by the CCA and will be deleted upon completion of the applicable financial transaction.
+*Financial information, for example credit card numbers, will not be maintained by Curling Canada and will be deleted upon completion of the applicable financial transaction.

-3.4 Shopping On-Line – A Representative or potential Representative who shops and orders from the CCA on-line catalogue will be provided a secure commerce transaction by way of Verisign secure server software.
-Verisign encrypts all information inputted before being sent to the CCA, including credit card numbers, name and address, in order to prevent unauthorized disclosure on the internet.
-In the event that a Representative or potential Representative does not wish to provide personal information on-line, the Representative or potential Representative may otherwise choose to order via telephone (1-800-550-2875) or by fax (1-613-834-0716).
+A Representative or potential Representative who shops and orders from Curling Canada’s on-line catalogue will be provided a secure commerce transaction by way of Stripe secure server software.
+Stripe encrypts all information inputted before being sent to Curling Canada, including credit card numbers, name and address, in order to prevent unauthorized disclosure on the internet.
+In the event that a Representative or potential Representative does not wish to provide personal information on-line, the Representative or potential Representative may otherwise choose to order via telephone (1-800-550-2875).

 Article 4 – Consent

-4.1 Consent – The CCA will obtain consent by lawful means from individuals at the time of collection and prior to the use or disclosure of the applicable personal information.
-The CCA may collect personal information without consent where reasonable to do so and where permitted by law.
+Curling Canada will obtain consent by lawful means from individuals at the time of collection and prior to the use or disclosure of the applicable personal information.
+Curling Canada may collect personal information without consent where reasonable to do so and where permitted by law.

-4.2 Implied Consent – By providing personal information to the CCA in any format, including but not limited to email, personal correspondence, letter or via registration, individuals are consenting to the use of the information for the purposes identified in this policy.
+By providing personal information to Curling Canada in any format, including but not limited to email, personal correspondence, letter or via registration, individuals are consenting to the use of the information for the purposes identified in this policy.

-4.3 Withdrawal – An individual may withdraw consent in writing to the collection, use or disclosure of personal information at any time, subject to legal or contractual restrictions.
-The CCA will inform the individual of the implications of such withdrawal.
+An individual may withdraw consent in writing to the collection, use or disclosure of personal information at any time, subject to legal or contractual restrictions.
+Curling Canada will inform the individual of the implications of such withdrawal.

 - It is clearly in the individual’s interests and consent is not available in a timely way;